ascholerChemeketa/cs160Reader/_sources/CSPDecisionsImages/Exercises.rst

     :autograde: unittest
     :practice: T

-    Write a program below that inverts all the colors in the right half of the image.
+    Write a program below that makes the white pixels in the right half of the image below turn black.
+The left half of the image should stay the same.

-    To invert a color, set its value to be 255 minus the old value - something like ``pixel.red = 255 - pixel.red``.
-The image is 300x300, so any pixel at an x value of 150+ is on the right hand side.
+    Although perfect white is (255, 255, 255), the pixels in the image are not all perfectly white.
+Write your code to turn any pixel that has red, green, and blue values of above 230 to black (0, 0, 0).

-    Hint: start by inverting all of the pixels to pass the first test.
-Then add a condition to only apply the changes to the right half.
+    Hint: Start by trying to make all the white pixels in the image turn black. then add a condition to check the x value of the pixel to see if it is in the right half of the image (more than half the image's width).

     .. raw:: html